Data Collection and Management (Certificate) Online

-The 12-credit Graduate Certificate Program in Data Collection and Management provides students with skills they can use to begin or advance their careers in fields such as market research, social policy analysis, education, health, politics, social services and more.
-Since its inception in 2014, the program has been enriched by the contributions made to it by a network of local employers in market research and social policy analysis.
-These partners to the program have offered guidance on course curricula, guest lectures and hands-on projects for students, as well as information to our graduates about how to advance in their fields.
+The 12-credit online Graduate Certificate in Data Collection and Management offers skills that can be used to begin or advance your careers in areas like market research, social policy analysis, education, health, politics, social services and more.
+Since its inception in 2014, the program has been enriched by contributions from a network of local employers that offer guidance on course curricula, guest lectures, hands-on projects for students, as well as information to our graduates about how to advance in their fields.

 Students with a BA in any undergraduate major are invited to apply.
 Graduate students in MA and PhD programs are also welcome.
 Some advanced undergraduates qualify to begin the certificate before they graduate.
 Earning a graduate certificate can also help college graduates to prepare for advanced studies they intend to pursue in the future.

 The Office of Graduate Admissions requires the equivalent of a U.S. bachelor’s degree in order to be eligible to apply for a graduate program.
 Applicants with non-U.S. degrees, please visit the International Applicants page to review the U.S. degree equivalency information.

 In order to make applying for graduate school as seamless as possible for you, we have